Early Years Curriculum

 organised into three Prime Areas:

-- Communication and Language which includes listening and attention,
+- Communication and Language which includes listening, attention and

 And four Specific Areas:

-- Literacy which includes reading and writing
+- Literacy which includes comprehension, word reading and writing

 Organisation of classes